-The former head of Synergy Brands Inc. (SYBRQ), a bankrupt baking mixes and spices company in Syosset, New York, was charged with a fraud that led to a $26 million loss for New York-based Signature Bank (SBNY).
+The former head of Synergy Brands Inc. (SYBRQ:US), a bankrupt baking mixes and spices company in Syosset, New York, was charged with a fraud that led to a $26 million loss for New York-based Signature Bank (SBNY:US).

 “The defendant allegedly defrauded an FDIC-insured bank out of millions of dollars through a massive check-kiting scheme, as well as fraudulently inflated Synergy’s financial statements in order to make the struggling company appear prosperous,” Lynch said in the statement.